 Children and Pets: Things to Think About When Considering a Pet

-According to The Humane Society of the United States (HSUS), "Ultimately, your children will learn how to treat animals -- and people -- by watching how you treat the family pet.
+3. Your children are watching.
+According to The Humane Society of the United States (HSUS), "Ultimately, your children will learn how to treat animals – and people – by watching how you treat the family pet.
 They'll study how you feed, pet, and exercise your companion animal.
 And they'll pay close attention to how you react when a pet scratches the furniture, barks excessively, or soils in the house.
 Frustrating as these problems are, 'getting rid of' the pet isn't just unfair to the pet and your children, but it also sends the wrong message about commitment, trust, and responsibility."
-If a family finds that their pet is causing problems, they should consider talking with their vet or trainer about the causes of the behavioral problems or other issues they may be facing.
+If a family finds that their pet is causing problems, they should consider talking with their vet or trainer about the causes of the behavioral problems or other issues the pet may be facing.

+5. Spell out the rules.
 Parents should set up ground rules regarding care for the animal.
 HSUS encourages parents to, "tell your children not to pull the animal's tail, ears, or other body parts, and insist that they never tease, hit, or chase the pet.
 Teach children how to properly pick up, hold, and pet the animal."
-Parents should supervise their children's interaction with the pet, and make sure they understand that like people, animals sometimes don't want to be bothered.
+Parents should supervise their children's interaction with the pet, and make sure they understand that, like people, animals sometimes don't want to be bothered.
 Parents should teach their children the warning signs of an animal who is annoyed (i.e. flat ears, growling, hissing).

 According to the The American Academy of Child and Adolescent Psychiatry (AACAP), "Although most children are gentle and appropriate with pets, some may be overly rough or even abusive.
 If such behavior persists, it may be a sign of significant emotional problems.
 Any child who abuses, tortures or kills animals should be referred to a child and adolescent psychiatrist for a comprehensive evaluation."